Who Were the Emishi?

 Even if the Emishi who moved to Hokkaido were ancestors of the Ainu, they were different culturally from both Japanese and Ainu.
 They cannot be seen as one or the other.
 The Emishi had a distinct culture that differed from that of the Ainu.
 The primary difference was that the Emishi were horse riders, and much of their culture and style of warfare were adapted to the use of the horse.
 In this regard, the Emishi had a profound influence on the emerging Japanese Yamato state: they essentially forced the Yamato armies to adopt much of their style of warfare in order to beat them, and even the title of Sei-i-tai shogun came from the title of the general appointed by the court to fight them.
 Second, they were influenced by the Kofun culture through their trade with the Japanese, and had adopted some of its practices such as agriculture.
 Third, their lifestyle was rooted in their Epi-Jomon culture, and continued the hunting and gathering lifestyle, particularly those living in the mountains.
 The Emishi integrated influences from both their Epi-Jomon culture with the Kofun culture of their neighbors.
 Further, many Emishi became subject to the Japanese state, and eventually disappeared as a separate ethnic group once they were conquered, becoming intermarried or absorbed into the Japanese population.
 There were other Emishi groups that continued to live independent of the Japanese Yamato state roughly north of present day Morioka and Akita in the west.
 These northern areas continued to be the frontier between the Japanese cultural area and the Emishi culture well into the medieval period.
 It was these groups that eventually became known as Ezo, the creators of Satsumon ware and ancestors of the Ainu.
 Furthermore, the southern areas that were ostensibly conquered by the Yamato armies became semi-independent in the tenth century under the Abe and Kiyowara families, as wars for control became a pattern between the Emishi descendants, now within the Japanese cultural sphere and the central government well into the thirteenth century.

 The illustration shows Emishi as they may have appeared in the seventh century AD.
 They have some armor taken either from trade with the Japanese, or in some cases from captive and fallen soldiers.
-These would include the iron helmets and leather cuirasses.
+These would include the iron helmets and cuirasses.
 Weapons were items of trade.
-Swords and daggers were of Emishi manufacture: small daggers and warabite-tou swords.
+Swords, daggers and spears were thought to be of Emishi manufacture: small daggers and warabite-tou swords.
 Bows also (not shown here) were natively produced.
 The tatoos reflect a description given to these people in the Nihon-shoki, The shield held by the man (second from the right) is purely conjecture and reflects a Jomon design from the Kamegaoka culture.
 Their clothing is purely Ainu in design and execution assuming that this textile culture was shared with their ancestors the epi-Jomon as well (recently I have modified my view into thinking that the textile culture was perhaps an earlier precursor to the Ainu).
 None of this is known for certain.
-This differs from the ones I have recently produced particularly in the Conquest of Emishi page and represents an earlier interpretation.
+This illustration differs from the ones I have recently produced particularly in the Conquest of Emishi page and represents an earlier interpretation.
 However, aside from possibly mature Ainu textile, this is still a valid interpretation as it shows the mixed cultural elements, both textiles from the Japanese Kofun and Nara cultures through trade to animal hides that were produced natively.
-This accurately portrays the physical types here range from epi-Jomon (Ainu) to a mixture of Yayoi Japanese settlers with epi-Jomon.
+This accurately portrays the physical types ranging from epi-Jomon (Ainu) to a mixture of Yayoi Japanese settlers with epi-Jomon.
 One note on the belts seen in the center and center right figure: these belts were modeled after those that were given to Emishi chiefs by the Japanese Ritsuryo state and are non-native.
 They were given to show court ranks and used by the Japanese to confer kimi status on regional allied Emishi leaders and were found in their tombs.

 1. Indirect evidence in this case due to the sample containing modern Ainu, Jomon, Yayoi Japanese, Kofun Japanese, modern Japanese and various East Asian populations outside Japan.
 Skeletons from known Emishi location/time periods were not included not from design, but out of the scarcity of available material.